jamesmcq/resume/resume.md

 **Remote-Learner**
 *September 2014 - February 2016*

-- Led development on a project to plan, develop, and release a suite of plugins to integrate Office 365 with the Moodle learning management system.
+Led a team of 3 on a project to plan, develop, and release a suite of plugins to integrate Office 365 to the Moodle learning management system.

-- Worked with Microsoft to achieve strategic goals, while guiding the roadmap to work with Moodle.
+- Worked closely with Microsoft to achieve strategic goals, while guiding the roadmap to work with Moodle.
 - Extensive use of Office 365 REST APIs and OpenID Connect/OAuth2.
 - Provided ongoing community and client support and served as the community liaison to help define new features.
 - Development was done completely open-source - all development visible on Github.
+- ***Selected Skills:** Team Leadership, GitHub, OpenID Connect, Microsoft Graph API.*

 ### Head of Software Architecture, ELIS Product
 **Remote-Learner**